Are You Taking Too Much From Your Retirement Portfolio Too Soon?

 Maintain a 4-5% Withdrawal Rate: In most years, keep your portfolio withdrawal rate between 4-5%.
 That has been demonstrated to be a fairly safe withdrawal rate for a retirement lasting 30 years, even through periods of extended market turmoil or high inflation.

 Flex Your Spending: If you have a guaranteed income floor covering your fixed essential expenses, your investment portfolio can be confidently used for your optional, discretionary spending (travel, hobbies).
-You can then flex this spending up in good market years and down in bad ones.
+You can then flex this spending up in good market years and down in bad ones (such as using the Guardrails Strategy).
 This simple adjustment dramatically improves sustainability.

 If you would like a friendly, expert assessment of your portfolio withdrawal strategy or help in designing a plan contact me or visit www.flourishingpathfinancial.com/book-online to book a free Discovery Session.